whipper-team/whipper/README.md

 Please note that, right now, Docker Hub only builds whipper images for the `amd64` architecture: if you intend to use them on a different one, you'll need to build the images locally (as explained below).

+Building the Docker image locally is required in order to make it work on Arch Linux (and its derivatives) because of a group permission issue (for more details see [issue #499](https://github.com/whipper-team/whipper/issues/499)).

-Alternatively, in case you prefer building Docker images locally, just issue the following command (it relies on the [Dockerfile](https://github.com/whipper-team/whipper/blob/develop/Dockerfile) included in whipper's repository):
+To build the Docker image locally just issue the following command (it relies on the [Dockerfile](https://github.com/whipper-team/whipper/blob/develop/Dockerfile) included in whipper's repository):

 `optical_gid=$(getent group optical | cut -d: -f3) docker build --build-arg optical_gid -t whipperteam/whipper .`